drnsmith/sentiment-analysis-tweets/README.md

 - Generated plots like word clouds and bar charts depicting sentiment distribution.

 ## Final Observations and Implications:
-Utilising the vast potential of Hadoop combined with the precision of TextBlob, we delved into the public's perception of leading tech corporations.
-This kind of deep dive provides insights that are useful for a variety of audiences, from curious investors to the very companies being discussed.
+Utilising the vast potential of Hadoop combined with the precision of TextBlob, we delved into the public's perception of leading tech corporations, as a result providing useful insights for a variety of audiences, from curious investors to the very companies being discussed.
 Hadoop's distributed framework ensured smooth processing of our extensive dataset, emphasising the critical role of big data solutions in today's data-intensive era.